 Like most metals, they are shiny and grey.
-The turn dull grey in a few seconds when they are exposed to air because they react very quickly with oxygen.
+They turn dull grey within a few seconds when they are exposed to air because they react very quickly with oxygen.
 That shows they are very reactive, but otherwise, this is normal behaviour for metals.
-The reactions follow this pattern;
+The reactions follow this pattern:

 lithium + oxygen → lithium oxide

 4Li (s) + O2 (g) → 2Li2O (s)

 In case you're wondering, the (s) refers to solid, and (g) to gas.

 They conduct electricity, but nobody ever uses alkali metals to make electrical wires.

 So what’s strange about them?
 Firstly, some of them have a very low density - lithium, sodium and potassium all float in water, so they must be less dense than water.
 Secondly, they are very soft - you can cut them with a knife or scalpel as if they were a piece of cheese.
 As you go down Group 1, the metals become even softer.